 Print a report to Excel.
 For more information, see How to: View and Print Reports.

-When you send data to Excel, the data opens in Excel Online if you have configured Microsoft Dynamics NAV to use Office 365 and Office Online.
-You can then edit the workbook in Excel Online, or you can open it in Excel for further processing.
-The Excel data can be sorted by column.
+When you send data to Excel, the data opens in the Excel Web App if you have configured Microsoft Dynamics NAV to use Office 365 and the Office Web Apps.
+You can then edit the workbook in the Excel Web App, or you can open it in Excel for further processing.
 For more information, see Integrating with Office 365 and SharePoint Online.

 If you export data to Microsoft Excel, you can save the save the workbook as an Excel workbook (.xlsx file).
 You can save the workbook locally, or you can save it to a shared location, such as a SharePoint site.
 If you want to import a budget from a workbook that is stored in a shared location, such as on a SharePoint site, Microsoft Dynamics NAV may show an error message.
 This can happen when the path is too long.
 In that case, you must navigate to the location and then choose the file.
 Alternatively, you can save the file locally and then import it.